 4. The Dome is the only place that requires booking

-Once you buy or book your ticket for Santa Maria del Fiore complex, you must reserve your spot for climbing Brunelleschi Dome.
+Once you buy or book your ticket for the Santa Maria del Fiore complex, you must reserve your spot for climbing Brunelleschi Dome.

 In high season, you might need to wait even a couple of days before finding a spot.
 Especially if you are a larger group.
-This is why, if you can book online, it will save you time and headache.
+This is why, if you can book online, it will save you time and headaches.

 If you are going to Florence in the low season like we did (as low as it gets in Florence!), you can buy your ticket right from the ticket booth or vending machines facing the Baptistery.

 Same thing here: after you purchase your ticket, you still need to reserve your spot for the Dome.
 Reservation is free of charge but mandatory.
 You can do so only through the vending machines as the office clerks can’t do it.
-The instructions of the vending machines are pretty easy and usually there is someone to help.
+The instructions of the vending machines are pretty easy and usually, there is someone to help.

 As mentioned above, only the dome requires prior reservation.
 However, unless you are showing up at 8 am, booking your spot to climb the Giotto bell tower is recommended.

-If you really want to climb it, you have limited time and want to be sure not to queue too much, do reserve your spot.
+If you really want to climb it, you have limited time, and want to be sure not to queue too much, do reserve your spot.